Physical Impairment

 P43

-Athletes with limb loss in one arm through or above the wrist or an equivalent shortened arm.
+Athletes with limb loss or loss muscle power in one arm through or above the elbow or an equivalent shortened arm.

 World Championships